-Day Division students may withdraw from a 15-week semester course after the Drop/Add Period ends through 11 weeks (approximately three-fourths of the semester), and the withdrawal grade will not affect their grade-point average.
+Day Division students may withdraw from a 15-week semester course after the Drop/Add Period ends through approximately 11 weeks, and the withdrawal grade will not affect their grade-point average.
 Division of Accelerated and Professional Studies students may withdraw from a 7- or 8-week term approximately one-and-a-half weeks before the term ends and the withdrawal grade will not affect their grade-point average.